How to build resilience as a woman and take charge of your life. Resilience in simple terms is bouncing back from the difficult experiences of life.

 Now when you know the importance of building resilience in women, let us move on to know HOW?
 My own set of resilience has come from my personal experiences and I realized I need to have grit and courage to move on, carry on, and just go on with life.
 It also helped me to define certain boundaries.

-As I already said that life has a lot to throw and we sometimes fail to take it, which is natural so do not stress or doubt over your capability, but by bringing few practical steps into our daily practice we can surely help ourselves.
+As I already said that life has a lot to throw and we sometimes fail to take it, which is natural so do not stress or doubt your capability, but by bringing few practical steps into our daily practice we can surely help ourselves.
 So, how to build resilience as a woman?
 7 tips here:

 |1.)
 Find a purpose|